AdoptOpenJDK/openjdk-nightly/README.md

 The AdoptOpenJDK OpenJDK binaries are not fully tested (JCK/TCK + further testing) and verified.
 For production you should look to professionally supported Java implementations from Oracle, Azul, IBM, RedHat, SAP and other vendors.

-## Download OpenJDK binaries
+## Download OpenJDK Nightly Build binaries

-Find all the prebuilt AdoptOpenJDK OpenJDK binaries [here](https://github.com/AdoptOpenJDK/openjdk-nightly/releases)
+Find all the prebuilt AdoptOpenJDK OpenJDK nightly binaries [here](https://github.com/AdoptOpenJDK/openjdk-nightly/releases)

 ## Supported Platforms